TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 Events:            <none>
 ```

-However, the `kubernetes-dashboard` object belongs to ClusterIP type and is not open out of the cluster.
-To open up dashboard externally, the service object type must be changed into LoadBalancer, or ingress controller and ingress object must be created.
+However, the `kubernetes-dashboard` object belongs to the ClusterIP type and is not open outside the cluster.
+To open the dashboard externally, the service object type must be changed to LoadBalancer, or an ingress controller and ingress object must be created.

 <a id="expose-dashboard-change-into-loadbalancer"></a>
 #### Change into LoadBalancer

-Once the type of service object is changed into `LoadBalancer`, NHN Cloud Load Balancer is created out of the cluster, which is associated with load balancer and service object.
-By querying service object associated with the load balancer, IP of the load balancer is displayed in the **EXTERNAL-IP** field.
+Once the type of service object is changed to `LoadBalancer`, NHN Cloud Load Balancer is created from the cluster, which is associated with the load balancer and the service object.
+By querying the service object associated with the load balancer, the IP of the load balancer is displayed in the **EXTERNAL-IP** field.
 See [LoadBalancer Service](/Container/NKS/en/user-guide/#loadbalancer) for the description of service objects of the `LoadBalancer` type.
-The following figure shows the structure of making dashboard public using the `LoadBalancer` type service.
+The following figure shows the structure of making a dashboard public using the `LoadBalancer` type service.

 ![dashboard-01.png](http://static.toastoven.net/prod_infrastructure/container/kubernetes/dashboard-01.png)